-- insurance documents (including public liability) - o Working with Children Check/criminal history record - o register of educators, educator assistant - \circ $\;$ education qualifications of educator and educator assistant - o educator and assistant current first aid qualification - \circ educator and assistant current approved anaphylaxis management training - \circ $\,$ educator and assistant current approved asthma management training - o incident, injury/accident, trauma and illness records - o medication records - o attendance records - o child's enrolment records - $\circ \quad \text{court orders} \quad$ - o written authorisations for transportation, regular outings, excursions - o record of visitors to the FDC residence - o documentation of child assessments or evaluations for educational program - o assessment of educators, assistants and other persons residing at the FDC approved residence - \circ $\;$ FDC service approval and rating - o service operation information health and safety, including attendance of a child at risk of anaphylaxis or the occurrence of an infectious disease
+- insurance documents (including public liability) - Working with Children Check/criminal history record - o register of educators, educator assistant - o education qualifications of educator and educator assistant - educator and assistant current first aid qualification - o educator and assistant current approved anaphylaxis management training - o educator and assistant current approved asthma management training - o incident, injury/accident, trauma and illness records - medication records - o attendance records - o child's enrolment records health and safety, including attendance of a child at risk of anaphylaxis or the occurrence of an infectious disease

+- court orders

+- written authorisations for transportation, regular outings, excursions

+- o record of visitors to the FDC residence

+- documentation of child assessments or evaluations for educational program

+- assessment of educators, assistants and other persons residing at the FDC approved residence

+- FDC service approval and rating

+- o service operation information

-RECORD OF VISITORS TO FAMILY DAY CARE RESIDENCES POLICY Linked to: r149, r153, r154, r164, r165, r166, r168, r169 NQS: 7.3
+RECORD OF VISITORS TO FAMILY DAY CARE RESIDENCES POLICY

+Linked to: r149, r153, r154, r164, r165, r166, r168, r169 NQS: 7.3

 Under the National Law and Regulations, an approved provider of a Family Day Care service must take all reasonable steps to ensure a record is kept of all visitors to a family day care residence or approved venue while children are being educated and cared for by an educator.
-This record assists services to clarify who is in attendance at a residence at any given time and ensures the continued safety of children who are being educated for at the service.
+This record assists services to clarify who is in attendance at a residence at any given time and ensures the continued safety of children who are being educated and cared for at the service.
 Although visitors are welcomed and encouraged into the service, it is imperative that supervision strategies are implemented to ensure children's safety at all times.